uni2u/secuxflow/README.md

 # secuxflow

-SecuXFlow is a proof-of-concept network security system that combines eBPF-XDP based packet filtering with WASM modules for advanced traffic inspection.
+secuxflow is a proof-of-concept network security system that combines eBPF-XDP based packet filtering with WASM modules for advanced traffic inspection.

+## Project Overview

+This system is designed to provide efficient network security in cloud-native and distributed environments, with a particular focus on performance and security in large-scale workload environments (data clusters, AI training clusters, etc.).

-## Architecture
+## System Architecture
-The system consists of the following components:

-- XDP Filter: Operates at the kernel network driver level to efficiently process packets
-- WASM Modules: Provide advanced traffic inspection (IPS/WAF functionality)
-- CLI Interface: Allows administrators to configure filtering rules and actions
-- Alert System: Notifies network administrators of suspicious traffic patterns

 ```
 +------+        +------------+